d3ska/d3ska.github.io/_posts/2021-08-15-spring-bean-scopes.md

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/websocket1.png)

 The Spring Framework provides a WebSocket API that you can use to write client- and server-side applications that handle WebSocket messages.
 You can declare a Spring-managed bean in the websocket scope.
-Those are typically singletons and live longer than any individual WebSocket session.
+Those beans are typically singletons and live longer than any individual WebSocket session.

-We can also say that it exhibits singleton behavior, but limited to a WebSocket session only.
+In other words, the websocket scope exhibits singleton behavior, but it is limited to a WebSocket session only.

+### Creating Custom Bean Scopes

+In addition to the built-in bean scopes provided by Spring, it is also possible to create your own custom bean scopes.
+This can be useful when you need to manage bean instances according to specific requirements that are not covered by the existing scopes.

+To create a custom bean scope, you need to implement the org.springframework.beans.factory.config.Scope interface.
+This interface defines the contract for managing the lifecycle of a bean in the custom scope.